lgatto/2017-03-30-OSC-peerreview/README.md

 * Clarify initial query.
 * Files and columns columns matching the experimental design
 * I am an open scientist!
+And link.
 * Added doi and citation

 ### License